Dimillian/MovieSwiftUI/Readme.md

 Currently MovieSwiftUI runs on iPhone, iPad, and macOS.

 Follow me on [Twitter](https://twitter.com/dimillian) to get the latest update about features, code and SwiftUI tips and tricks!

+## Known issues

+As for Xcode 11 beta 4, the application have quite a lot of issues, that are mainly due to SwiftUI bugs (unless I'm proven wrong :p)

+* On the movie detail page, it's impossible to navigate to individual people and movie, as it's NavigationLink nested in a ScrollView nested in a List.
+(Known issue by Apple, as noted in release note).
+* Search on the main list is can be very slow, as List is very slow to update since beta 4
+* Crash in custom list movies search since beta 4.
+Unknown reason, I can't track it down.
+I guess it's due to List changes.
+* The app will slow down as you navigate into it, for some reason, SwiftUI never release its subscribers from views, so state update will take more and more times as more and more (dead) views will listen and update from it.
+Present since beta 1 and reported to Apple.
+* The TextField for searching covers in the custom list form is moving the caret on its own, preventing correct typing.
+New since beta 4.
+* The animations on the DiscoverView are slow, new since beta 4